spdk/spdk/doc/vhost.md

 Storage backends are devices which will be exposed to the guest OS.
-Vhost-blk backends are exposed as block devices in the guest OS, and vhost-scsi backends are exposed as as SCSI LUNs on devices attached to the vhost-scsi controller in the guest OS.
+Vhost-blk backends are exposed as block devices in the guest OS, and vhost-scsi backends are exposed as SCSI LUNs on devices attached to the vhost-scsi controller in the guest OS.
 SPDK supports several different types of storage backends, including NVMe, Linux AIO, malloc ramdisk and Ceph RBD.
 Refer to @ref bdev_getting_started for additional information on specifying storage backends in the configuration file.